CoderPenguin1-dev/Minty-Launcher/README.md

 	dotnet run

-You should now have a sucessful build afterwards!
+You should now have a successful build afterwards!

 If you want a more streamline script to follow, you *could* also copy and run this.